Congressman Wants Investigation Into Whether Jared Kushner Gave Info To Saudis That Led To Khashoggi Murder

 “This is especially problematic given the President and his family’s business enterprises and the possibility that they profit from these foreign entities,” he added.

-Newsweek reports that Jared Kushner and Mohammed Bin Salman allegedly have a “friendly” relationship.
+Newsweek reports that Jared Kushner and Mohammed bin Salman allegedly have a “friendly” relationship.
 There are reports that Kushner and the Saudi crown prince communicate via WhatsApp.
-He also had dinner with Bin Salman when the prince was in Washington and again when he traveled to Saudi Arabia.
+He also had dinner with bin Salman when the prince was in Washington and again when Kushner traveled to Saudi Arabia.

 Joaquin Castro accuses Jared Kushner of orchestrating killing of Khashoggi https://t.co/RTz15iM1yZ pic.twitter.com/OAkuJQPMUP